INSIDE : Learn which are the Best Raised Vegetable Garden Tools that you need to have a thriving and bountiful harvest this year.

 Part of growing big healthy vegetables and flowers in your yard is using the right garden equipment and tools.
 Do you need all new tools and gadgets to get the job done right?
 No way, but many of these are tried and true tools that really do help and aide in time saving or ease of gardening.

 To start, you need a place to grow your vegetables.
-If you aren’t growing them in the ground, these are the raised beds I have – White Vinyl 4’x4′ beds (or this one, or this one).
+If you aren’t growing them in the ground, these are the raised beds I have – White Vinyl 4’x4′ beds (or this one).

 If I was to pair down to my very basic gardening needs, I think it would be pretty simple.